LarsBV/browser-node-loader/README.md

 To include a file use require('foo.js') or template('bar.tpl.html'), this scripts wraps each include without modifying any code, such that they (hopefully) think they are being loaded inside node.js.
-We can't prohibit them from finding the global window object but it is usually not a problem.
+We can't prevent the scripts from finding the global window object but it is usually not a problem.

 What these scripts export through setting 'module.export' is available with require('dropbox') just as in node.js.